 How to Recover a File That Was Not Saved in Excel

-If you don’t manage to save your file before closing Excel, and the AutoRecovery option is turned on, your backup file will be saved, and you can access it again.
-There are a few ways to get your file back using AutoRecovery.
+If you don’t manage to save your file before closing Excel, and the AutoRecover option is turned on, your backup file is saved, and you can access it again.
+There are a few ways to get your file back using AutoRecover.

 Recover via Document Recovery Pane

-When you open Excel again after closing an unsaved file, the Document Recovery pane will appear on the left side of the window.
+When you open Excel again after closing an unsaved file, the Document Recovery pane appears on the left side of the window.
 Here, you can find all files that were automatically saved in the time frame specified in Excel Options.
-In our case, there are two versions of the file available.
+In this case, there are two versions of the file available.

 If you don’t see the Document Recovery pane when you open Excel, you can display it by going to File > Home > Recover unsaved workbooks.